AdamBan-Programmer/Spring-RegisterPage/README.md

 # Description:
-- This is an EXAMPLE of use a simple register page.
+- This is an EXAMPLE of use a simple user registration page.
 User sets his username and password then press a submit button.
 Page redirect to another to show all records from database.

 # Technologies
 -Spring boot